mrenyard/RAMP/04-Systemdesign/template-properties.md

 --------------------------------
-Full list of avalible properties for use in template files (.tpl)
+Full list of available properties for use in template files (.tpl)
 --------------------------------
 ## Universally available